 Link Reader

 Linking a reader means assigning it to a location.
 When physical readers say hello to a xBRC for the first time, they are placed in the unlinked readers’ bucket.
-All readers should be assigned to a location since unlinked readers are not included in singulation.
+All readers should be assigned to a location, since unlinked readers are not included in singulation.

 Navigate to the Location Editor page.